mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

     word_counts[key] = word_counts.get(key, 0) + 1
 ```

-Inflect isn't prefect, especially with words that are not nouns, such as its singularization of `this` to `thi`, but it can handle some complex plurals, like  `oarsmen` to `oarsman`.
+Inflect isn't perfect, especially with words that are not nouns, such as its singularization of `this` to `thi`, but it can handle some complex plurals, like  `oarsmen` to `oarsman`.
 Again, I wasn't too concerned if a few words got messed up at this stage since the project was about the text as a whole, not individual words.

 Down to 14,500 words now.
 Still too many.
 And the top words are still not all that meaningful.